 To become a certified volunteer instructor, an individual must:

 - Successfully complete the basic course as a student and complete the appropriate application and written examination.

 - Be at least 18 years old with a record free of convictions.
 See Note

 - Join an existing team of instructors or organize a new team.

 - Agree to attend training updates/workshops.

-NOTE: Junior Instructor program available for 14 to 18 year olds
+NOTE: Junior Instructor program available for ages 14-18 years.

 The Department keeps records of graduates from its safety courses.
 If you have lost your certificate, you may obtain a duplicate from the Safety Division at no cost.

 In person - 8 Federal Street, Augusta, Maine